log2timeline/l2tdocs/process/Style-guide.md

 ## Compatibility

-All new log2timeline code should be compatible with both Python 3.5+.
+All new log2timeline code should be compatible with Python 3.5+.

 ## Indentation